 In addition, it is difficult to quantify the quality of an image processing algorithm, as visual perception is subject to high variation from one human to another.
 So far, the advent of GPUs has brought high speedups to a lot of algorithms, and many researchers and developpers have successfully adressed the issue of implementing existing algorithms on such devices.
-For example in [2], [3] and [4], authors managed to design quite fast median filters.
-Bilateral filtering has also been successfully proposed in [5].
-Still, most high quality algorithms, like NL-means [6] or BM3D [7] make use of non-local similarities and/or frequency domain transforms.
-However, speedups achieved by their current GPU implementations, though quite sigificant (as shown for example with NL-means in [8]), do not come near those achieved by local methods such as gaussian, median or neighborhood filters, as they have not originally been designed against GPU architecture.
-In order to fully benefit from the capabilities of GPUs, it is important that the approach to designing algorithms be more hardware-oriented, keeping in mind, from the very beginning, the intrinsic constraints of the device which is actually going to run those algorithms.
-Consequently, this often results in unusual options and even apparently sub-optimal solutions, but the considerable speed benefits obtained would possibly make it at least a good compromise or even the only current way to real-time high-definition image processing.
+For example in [2], authors managed to design a fast median filter.
+However, most of the high quality algorithms, like NL-means [3] or BM3D [4] make use of non-local similarities and/or frequency domain transforms.
+However, these methods, even if they could be implemented efficiently on GPUs as the authors did with NL-means in [5], are actually much more time consuming than local methods such as gaussian, median or neighborhood filters.
+Moreover, in order to fully benefit from the capabilities of GPUs, it is important that the approach to designing algorithms be more hardware-oriented, keeping in mind, from the very beginning, the intrinsic constraints of the device which is actually going to run those algorithms.
+This often results in slightly different options and even sub-optimal solutions, but the considerable speed benefits obtained would possibly make it a good compromise.